gyrus/WordPress-Developers-Custom-Fields/readme.txt

 = 0.7.3 =
 * Minor fixes to dynamic options data initialization
 * Addition of `time` and `datetime` field types (thanks saurabhshukla!)
+* Make geocoder bounds update when map bounds change so only addresses / locations from within the current map display are suggested
 * NOTE: The `datepicker_css_url` setting, to account for additional UI elements, is now `ui_css_url`

 = 0.7.2.2 =